-Registered Provider modelling has suggested that the discrepancy between Target Rents and Affordable Rents increases in line with the number of bedrooms provided.
-Therefore the Council would expect that for properties that have four bedrooms or more, that Registered Providers give careful consideration with regard to tenure.
-Whilst it is recognised that larger properties may be the exact type in short supply that fixed term tenancies could be aimed at fully utilising, there may be affordability issues.
-Housing Benefit changes are due in April 2013 to discourage underoccupation, however they would not affect a lot of economically active households who do not receive help with housing costs.
-Therefore the benefit changes alone would not provide the incentive not to under-occupy for all households, and other methods may need to be considered.
+Registered Provider modelling has suggested that the discrepancy between Target or Social Rents and Affordable Rents increases in line with the number of bedrooms provided.
+Therefore the Council would expect that for properties that have four bedrooms or more Registered Providers give careful consideration with regard to tenure.
+Whilst it is recognised that larger properties may be the type in short supply and that fixed term tenancies could be aimed at fully utilising, there may be affordability issues.
+Housing Benefit changes due in April 2013 discourage underoccupation however they would not affect a lot of economically active households who do not receive help with housing costs, which may make fixed term tenancies appear useful to mitigate under-occupation in certain circumstances.